asm512/ODBC-in-.NET/README.md

 # ODBC-in-.NET
-Easy examples of how to connect a local database running on something like [UniServer](http://www.uniformserver.com/) to a Windows application using ODBC drivers in either VB.NET or C# (Example written in VB because this was a example project originally which needed to be in VB).
+Easy example of how to connect a local database running on something like [UniServer](http://www.uniformserver.com/) to a Windows application using ODBC drivers in either VB.NET or C# (Example written in VB because this was a example project originally which needed to be in VB).
 All interaction with the Database is done using BackgroundWorkers to take the load off the UI thread.

 Local SQL Database used : [SqlYog](https://www.webyog.com/product/sqlyog)